Cancer Vaccines: Milestones, Promises, Opportunities, and Challenges

 - True or False: All three types of HPV vaccines cover HPV 16 and HPV 18.

-- True or False: Vaccine cross-protection phenomenon refers to immune protection going beyond molecular targets targeted by the vaccine.
+- True or False: The vaccine cross-protection phenomenon refers to immune protection going beyond the molecular targets targeted by the vaccine.

 - All of the following statements about HPV vaccine mechanisms of action are true, except: